The Hybrid Employee

 And while technology is fueling the skills gap, it may also be the biggest part of the solution when it comes to preparing for the future workforce.

 "Today's workers need to be T-shaped thinkers who have deep expertise required for their areas of specialization," explains Baker.
-"But also social breadth and the ability to collaborate and make connections across disciplines."
+"But also the social breadth and ability to collaborate and make connections across disciplines."

 Georgia Tech Professional Education is a leader in innovative educational delivery, designed for working professionals in tech, business, and leadership.
 Our connection to the marketplace — coupled with our world-class faculty, researchers, and subject matter experts — provides an unparalleled perspective on education innovation, industry trends, future work, and lifelong learning.
 To uncover additional insights into the demographic, social, and technological disrupters of the 21st-century workforce, visit our Future of Work page.